THE UNIVERSITY OF CONNECTICUT FOUNDATION, INC.

 b) Endowment Administrative Fee

-The amount of funds allocated for expenditure for Foundation administrative expenses (“Endowment Administrative Fee”) will equal one and one quarter percent (1.25%) calculated based on the rolling prior twelve (12) quarter average Unitized Market Value of the long-term pooled investment portfolio multiplied by the number of units held by each Endowed Fund on the Calculation Date.
+The amount of funds allocated for expenditure for Foundation administrative expenses (“Endowment Administrative Fee”) will equal one and one half percent (1.5%) calculated based on the rolling prior twelve (12) quarter average Unitized Market Value of the long-term pooled investment portfolio multiplied by the number of units held by each Endowed Fund on the Calculation Date.
 The full Endowment Administrative Fee, as calculated, will be transferred to the Foundation’s operating funds in equal quarterly installments on the first day of each quarter in the fiscal year following the Calculation Date.

 The Spending Allocation will not be calculated as set forth above for existing Endowed Funds established pursuant to a Gift Instrument which by its terms specifies a different spending method.